latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

-Here is a simple example of a declaration, which tells LaTeX to change the group ‘ck’ to ‘kk’ with an optional hyphenation point inside this group (it’s not meant as a full o realistic rule for German, but just a starting point; a more complete rule is shown below).
+Here is a simple example of a declaration, which tells LaTeX to change the group ‘ck’ to ‘kk’ with an optional hyphenation point inside this group (it’s not meant as a full or realistic rule for German, but just a starting point; a more detailed rule is shown below).
 ```tex
 \babelposthyphenation{german}{ck}{
   { no = c, pre = k- },